ENX Association: Fields of activity

 The assessment of meeting these requirements is standardized and carried out by approved external service providers.
 The ENX Association approves these providers and develops and governs the TISAX standard for this purpose.
 The Trusted Information Security Assessment Exchange (TISAX) enables producers to rely on the information security practices implemented by their service providers and suppliers in their ISM systems.
 TISAX serves a similar function to the ISO/IEC 27001 standard but is tailored to the needs of the automotive industry, does not issue public certificates, and distinguishes between different levels of implementation.

 The ENX Association is a member of the ERM Open Project by ProSTEP iViP e.V. and was active in the precursor project SP2, working alongside Adobe, BMW, FH Augsburg, Continental, Daimler, Fraunhofer IGD, Microsoft, PROSTEP, Siemens PLM, TU Darmstadt, TAC, Volkswagen, and ZF Friedrichshafen.

 The SkIdentity project, in which the ENX Association is involved, was named one of the 12 winners of the BMWi technology competition "Secure Cloud Computing for Medium-Sized Businesses and the Public Sector - Trusted Cloud" by the Federal Ministry of Economics and Technology (BMWi) on 1 March 2011 at the IT exhibition CeBIT in Hanover.
 The BMWi established the Trusted Cloud program to promote "the development and testing of innovative, secure, and legally compliant cloud solutions."

-Presidents of the ENX Association

-The presidents of the ENX Association are: